Grow Lights for Orchids: A Complete Guide to Artificial Light

 Orchid Focus Grow 1L

-Orchid roots need garden lights: As it can promote orchid roots and a healthy plant, light is not absolutely necessary.
+As it can promote orchid roots and a healthy plant, it's not absolutely necessary for them to have light.
 The roots of orchids can benefit from light, especially orchids like Phalaenopsis that grow on trees in the wild and have roots in the open.
 These roots are adapted to absorb light from their surroundings.
 Therefore, transparent pots can be good for orchids as they allow light to reach the roots.

-Care after flowering: Orkids need special care to prepare for the next flowering period.
+ISLANDrkids need special care to prepare for the next flowering period.
 When the flowers fade, you can cut the stem completely off at the base or prune it just above the nearest bud.
 This can encourage new growth or a new flowering.
 During this resting period, the orchid needs plenty of light, but less water and fertiliser.
 Water only when the roots start to dry out and fertilise at a low rate, about once a month.
 The temperature should be kept stable, but for new flower formation, the orchid will benefit from slightly cooler temperatures at night.

 PIXNIO 590820 725x544 2